 Sellers are time constraint on what metrics they would be able to review, analyse and action each day.
 As a result, it was clear that we needed to present a high-level view of all their marketplaces with information prioritised to allow it to be digested quickly.

 As the Product Owner, I was in regular contact with the engineering team in Cork, Ireland.
 Setting the priority of user stories in each sprint and reviewing their output.
-As they are remote our daily standups and monitoring the sprint-board was vital in understanding the progress of the product.
+As they are remote, our daily standups and monitoring the sprint-board was vital in understanding the progress of the product.
 In addition, I made fortnightly trips to meet in person and created worked examples of data breakdowns.

-I collaborated closely with the sales team to get them confident with the features of the product, but also give them visibility on the product roadmap.
+I collaborated closely with the sales team to get them confident with the features of the product, but also gave them visibility on the product roadmap.
 I sat in on calls and demos with customers to hear their questions and feedback.
 This feedback helped with understanding what was working, but also, as the Product Designer, to see how I could improve the user experience.

 Previously, we had only integrated with eBay, so adding Amazon and Shopify each came with their own complexities.
 For example, we had to create a new category tree to normalise the data, as all three marketplaces have different methods.